jmauricioaferreira/crud-ui-generator-react-next/README.md

 act as a framework or low-code platform

 It generates plain frontend code that you own and control.
+It generates plain frontend code that you own and control.

 Who this is for